neelxie/ferpection/README.md

-# Frontend Developer Technical Test
+# Frontend Developer

-Using this project as a base, write an application to manage an inventory.
+Using this project as a base, an application to manage an inventory.
 There are products, filters, an iten checklist, and interactions between all three.

-## Exercise

-Go through the following steps to complete the exercise.
-Try to be close to the expected interfaces (visually and functionally).
-You can make decisions (visual or technical); if you do, we’ll ask you to explain **why**.

-To review this exercise, we’ll look at: the interfaces, your code, and your Git history.

-*It does not need to be perfect but should represent your ability.
-If you feel stuck, send us the link to your repository.
-Don’t waste your time working for free on a problem you might not be able to solve.*

 Good luck!